Information for Students

-The computer room is at the very top of the library, and is well stocked with a scanner, black-and-white printer and colour printer.
+The computer room is on the 3rd floor of the library.
 Printing charges are added directly to your college bill.
 Paper for the printers is stored in the library office.
 Wi-fi is available throughout the library, and laptops may be used anywhere except the Reading Room, which is a designated computer-free space.
 Ethernet cables, along with headphones and book chairs, can be borrowed from the library office.

 Many, but not all, of the books in the special collections may be borrowed.
 However, they are only accessible during the hours that the library is staffed.
 If you would like to consult the special collections, please contact the library staff.

 Most ebooks can be found using iDiscover, the library catalogue.
 Simply search in the way as you would for a printed book, and then select the ‘ebooks’ option from the drop-down list to the left of the Search button.
 Click on the title of the ebook to open the full record, and a link to the ebook is provided.
 If you’re on-campus, clicking the link will bring up the ebook immediately, and if you’re off-campus, you’ll need to log in via the automatic Raven authentication page first.

 For more information on accessing and using ebooks, have a look at the ebooks@cambridge website.
 There’s also a handy leaflet in the library entrance hall.